RakhithJK/dbeaver-cloudbeaver-wiki/AWS-Overview.md

 ## Cloud explorer

-You can use an embedded cloud explorer in order to find and add existing AWS databases:
+You can use an embedded [[Cloud explorer|AWS-Cloud-explorer]] in order to find and add existing AWS databases:

 ![](images/aws-explorer.png)